Skip to content

 Scoping

 Circom has static scoping like C and Rust.
-However, we have that signals and components must have global scoping and hence they should be defined at the top-level block of the template that defines them or, since circom 2.1.5, inside (nested) if blocks, but only if conditions are known at compilation time.
+However, we have that signals, buses and components must have global scoping and hence they should be defined at the top-level block of the template that defines them or, since circom 2.1.5, inside (nested) if blocks, but only if conditions are known at compilation time.

 pragma circom 2.1.5;